MisterMustrd/vps/README.md

 Docker volumes are used to ensure data is retained across container updates and restarts.

 Additional storage is provided through a network-mounted share from my homelab to keep major storage centralized.

+## Monitoring

+The VPS is monitored using Netdata to track CPU, memory, disk, and network usage.
+When troubleshooting problems, I also use Docker container logs and Linux system logs to identify issues.

+## Future Goals
+- Automated backup and recovery
+- Expand / Centralize monitoring for homelab and future devices
+- Add AWS Node to my server network
+- Reverse proxy and TLS automation on a container